csabszerko/blockchain-simulation/readme.md

 > - blockchain validation (signatures, hashes, replaying tx history for utxo validation)
 > - support for running as a terminal app (single node only)
 > - ui in react for single/multi node setup
+>   - each browser tab instance of the UI acts as a node in the network
 > - gossip network communication through the BroadcastChannel API
-> - each browser tab instance of the UI acts as a node in the network
 >   - cross-node chain syncing mechanism
+>   - block proposal and transaction proposal through gossip
 >   - longest chain consensus rule
 > - ...

 > ## some intentional discrepancies for the sake of simplicity